gmishne/capstone-graph-analysis/weeks/04-Label-Propogation.md

 * Quick read of Abstract, Conclusion, Introduction (section 1).
 * Careful read of the abstract, making sure you really understand it.
 You may need to look up terms.
 * Carefully read sections 1 and 3.
-* Optional: for those of you who want a few more details on Weisfeiler-Lehman Isomorphism test and its relation to GraphSage: https://towardsdatascience.com/expressive-power-of-graph-neural-networks-and-the-weisefeiler-lehman-test-b883db3c7c49
+* Optional: for those of you who want a few more details on Weisfeiler-Lehman Isomorphism test and its relation to GraphSage read this [post](https://towardsdatascience.com/expressive-power-of-graph-neural-networks-and-the-weisefeiler-lehman-test-b883db3c7c49)

 ## Tasks